nayaksamdeep/contact-list-service/README.md

 Learning Objectives

 - CRUD Operations using external DB
+- How to define REST API
-- REST API and Controllers
+- Web Servers and Controllers
 - Hands on with tools such as Postman
 - Code Layout using Sub Directory and Local Package